bgachara/bgachara.github.io/posts/databases.md

 ### PAX storage model

+- ref paper: `data page layouts for relational databases on deep memory hierarchies`
 - Partition Attributes Across(PAX) is a hybrid storage model that vertically partitions attributes within a database page
   - Parquet and Orc
 - The goal is to get the benefit of faster processing on columnar storage while retaining the spatial locality benefits of row storage.
-- Horizontally partition row into groups.
-Then vertically partition their attributes into columns.
+- Horizontally partition data into row groups.
+Then vertically partition their attributes into column chunks.
 - Global header contains directory with the offsets to the file's row groups
   - This is stored in the footer if the file is immutable(Parquet, Orc)
 - Each row group contains its own meta-data header about its contents.

-- Transaparent Huge Pages(THP)
+- Transparent Huge Pages(THP)
   - Instead of always allocating memory in 4KB pages, linux supports creating larger pages.
   - reduced the # of TLB entries.